Barret Robbins: Post-football troubles

-A few months later, on Christmas Eve, he was arrested for punching a security guard who tried to keep him from going to a bar at the Sir Francis Drake Hotel in San Francisco.
+A few months later, on Christmas Eve of 2004, Robbins was arrested for punching a security guard who tried to keep him from going to a bar at the Sir Francis Drake Hotel in San Francisco.
 On January 15, 2005, Robbins was shot three times during a brawl with police in Miami Beach, and was subsequently charged with attempted murder for his role.
 Under a plea agreement, Robbins pleaded guilty to five charges, including the attempted murder charge, and was sentenced to five years' probation, ordered to receive treatment for his bipolar disorder, and to avoid alcohol.
-He has spent most of the last decade in jail or in rehab facilities due to problems with substance abuse.
+He spent years in jail or in rehab facilities due to problems with substance abuse.
 He ultimately ended up in a rehab facility in Houston in 2008, and was transferred to a halfway house in May 2009.

 In a 2009 interview with HBO's Real Sports, Robbins told Andrea Kremer that before being diagnosed as bipolar, he had dealt with his mood swings by taking alcohol, cocaine, marijuana and steroids.
 He also said that he had been in a manic mood for both Raider playoff games prior to the Super Bowl.
 His ex-wife, Marisa, also interviewed for the story, said that before the diagnosis there were days where he had breakfast and went right back to bed.

 In early 2010, a police officer pulled him over near Dallas and found crack cocaine in his car.
 On March 25, 2011, Robbins was sentenced to five years in a Florida prison for a drug-related probation violation and was released on September 25, 2012.

-In August 2016, Robbins was alleged to have punched a mother and her daughter in Boca Raton, Florida resulting in his arrest and two subsequent charges of felony battery before being sent to a mental health facility.
+In August 2016, Robbins was alleged to have punched a mother and her daughter in Boca Raton, Florida, resulting in his arrest and two subsequent charges of felony battery before being sent to a mental health facility.

-In November 2020, Robbins was accused of leaving a restaurant in Delray Beach, Florida without paying for his meal.
+In November 2020, Robbins was accused of leaving a restaurant in Delray Beach, Florida, without paying for his meal.
 A restaurant employee followed Robbins as he fled the restaurant on foot.
-During his flight, Robbins allegedly threw a rock at the restaurant employee.
+During the altercation, Robbins allegedly threw a rock at the restaurant employee.
 Delray Beach Police were called and Robbins was taken into custody.